vapoursynth/vapoursynth/doc/pythonreference.rst

 .. [#f1] Note that frame numbers, like python arrays, start counting at 0 and the end value of slicing is not inclusive

-.. [#f2] Note that multiplication by 0 is a special case that will repeat the clip up to the maximum frame count
+.. [#f2] Note that the factor must be 1 or more.
+Unlike *times* in Loop, multiplying by 0 is an error rather than a way to repeat the clip up to the maximum frame count

 Filters can be chained with a dot::